kurodaritsu/kurodaritsu/README.md

 Since there are now recent offerings in undergraduate Data Science, I decided to take it.
 Eventually, it was a great decision for me to grasp this career.

-I haven't done so much data analysis since I'm too busy finishing homeworks, but when I do, I try to finish it as soon as possible.
+I haven't done so much data analysis since I'm too busy finishing homework, but when I do, I try to finish it as soon as possible.
 Self-motivation is what drives me to learn new things despite the current events.

-*I'm currently planning for something big atm*

 ---
 ### Contributions

 I'm not active in Github as much as others but I do post some data analysis and cool insights when I found one.
-I also use this to finish my Coursera assignments as part of our requirements.
+I also use this to finish my homework and activities as part of our requirements.

 ---
 ### Commonly Used Languages